lonepeon/ipcalc/README.md

-    describe    Display host and network related information about the IPv4 CIDR split       Subdivide the CIDR in smaller networks and display them compare     Compare two CIDRs and display the relationship between them help        Print this message or the help of the given subcommand(s)
+    describe    Display host and network related information about the IPv4 CIDR split       Subdivide the CIDR in smaller networks and display them compare     Compare two CIDRs and display the relationship between them aggregate   List all possible de/aggregation from a given CIDR to a specified MASK help        Print this message or the help of the given subcommand(s)

 Options: